will-bainbridge/ISITEK/README.markdown

 DESCRIPTION
 -----------

-* ISITEK is a 2D unstructured discontinuous galerkin PDE solver, written in (numeric and scientific) python.
+* ISITEK is a 2D unstructured discontinuous galerkin PDE solver.